yininghe/yininghe.github.io/index.md

 ### Why do I want to work on Materials Simulation/Modeling?
 <p style="text-align: justify"> Ever since I left my previous research group in the November of 2019, I have been reflecting on myself and thinking what I should do afterwards.
 After consideration and talking with some professors/senior students/friends, I think that Materials Simulation/Modeling is a very promising reseach field, and finally make up my mind to work on this area.
 In general, there are two important reasons, as for me: </p>

 <p style="text-align: justify"> First, with the rapid development of the computing power, materials modeling/simulation has become more and more powerful as a tool to study materials' properties besides theory and experiments.
-Nowadays, it has been used to predict materials properties and provide us physical insight to some phenomena, for example, it could predict the properties of materials *“that have not (yet) been synthesized or are at atomistic scales that cannot be readily interrogated experimentally”.* [1] </p>
+Nowadays, it has been used to predict materials properties and provide us physical insight to some phenomena, for example, it could predict the properties of materials “<i>that have not (yet) been synthesized or are at atomistic scales that cannot be readily interrogated experimentally</i>”.[1] </p>

 Although the idea of materials modeling/simulation has been proposed many years ago, I think that it is still in an early stage of development.